bourbonut/cpp-life-of-boids/README.md

 The only attribute of this class is a vector of pointers to *Agents*.
 An Agent can be interpreted as a living being belonging to the flock, such as a bird or an eagle, which will interact with other agents around him.
 Thus, this vector points to the data representing the actual flock.

-This vector can be modified according to user agents or user interaction by the methods of the class Flock.
+This vector can be modified according to agents or user interaction by the methods of the class Flock.
 Therefore, the vector (representing the flock) can grow, when an agent is added, or can decrease in size, when an agent is removed.
 It methods also permits to access information of the flock, such as its size or specific agent.

 ### Agent